cy6erskunk/q-n-a/docs/Organisational-rules.md

 1 The functions of the Directoire Technique include the strict organisation of the different events, except the responsibilities of the other delegates of the FIE (cf o.12, o.19, o.20, o.21, o.22).
 It has the obligation to see that the Rules are adhered to and cannot decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them.

 2 The Directoire Technique is responsible for the technical organisation of the competitions and for ensuring their smooth running.
-October 2024

-8

-FIE

 3 Hence: